 Your “formulary” does not change when you’re in the donut hole.
 The drugs that are listed on your formulary are the drugs that you can receive coverage for.

 The gap for generic drugs will decrease, but will not be completely eliminated until 2020.
 This is great news for beneficiaries like you because generic drugs already have a lower price point – it’s the brand-name drugs that typically cause hardship in the donut hole.

-What are your Medicare Part D Donut hole coverage options?
+What Are Your Medicare Part D Donut Hole Coverage Options?

 If you are exclusively looking for prescription drug coverage, Part D may be right for you.
 If you are looking for prescription coverage along with other benefits like hearing, dental, or vision coverage, a Medicare Advantage plan is probably best for you.

 They can answer any questions or concerns you may have.
 Plus, our agents are contracted with most major carriers in your state, so there is no bias when we help you select a plan.
-If you’re interested in arranging a no-cost, no-obligation appointment, call us at 833-438-3676.
+If you’re interested in arranging a no-cost, no-obligation appointment, call us at 844-431-1832 or contact us here.